What do H&S consultants do?

 We are highly knowledgeable consultants to the live music industry and are able to adapt to your organisation.
 Many public service organisations outsource their H&S services as they do not have the capacity to handle this internally.

 Implementing new processes can be hard as employees can be resistant to change.
 Measuring health and safety performance and efficiency is also difficulty as you cannot gain quantifiable data.
 What health and safety tools give your organisation, is the ability to measure performance as a result of efficient health and safety procedures, whilst providing a safe working environment for everyone by identifying and reducing hazards in the workplace.

 As health and safety consultants we offer a range of services to employers and organisations that improve their H&S processes.
-These services can start with an audit of your existing processes, procedures and standards.
-The health and safety audit gives employers an indication of where they are at with regards to managing safety and recommend improvements on how to best approach health and safety management in their business.
+These services can start with an audit of your existing processes, procedures, and standards.
+The health and safety audit gives employers an indication of where they are at with regard to managing safety and recommends improvements on how to best approach health and safety management in their business.
 Consultants begin by assessing key practices against both legal responsibilities and best practices.
-Your consultant will investigate where you may be liable from a statutory or civil perspective and provide an easy to use action plan that will outline priority areas.
+Your consultant will investigate where you may be liable from a statutory or civil perspective and provide an easy-to-use action plan that will outline priority areas.
 We will spend time with you and your staff, and seek to fully understand the culture and climate of the organisation.
 We will study your risks in detail, and also the systems you currently use to manage them.
 We will give you detailed, with clear recommendations that covers all applicable risks.